trixi-framework/HOHQMesh.jl/docs/src/tutorials/symmetric_mesh.md

    Maximum Angle     90.94150752    129.91539960    106.20679399     90.00000000    135.00000000     90.00000000
        Area Sign      1.00000000      1.00000000      1.00000000      1.00000000      1.00000000      1.00000000
 ```
-The call to `generate_mesh` also prints mesh quality statistics to the screen
+Note that the call to `generate_mesh` prints mesh quality statistics to the screen
 and updates the visualization.
 The background grid is *removed* from the visualization when the mesh is generated.

 !!! note "Mesh visualization"
     Currently, only the "skeleton" of the mesh is visualized.
 Thus, the high-order curved boundary information
-    is not seen in the plot but this information **is present** in the generated mesh file.
+    is not seen in the plot but this information **is present** in the mesh file generated.

 ![first_reflect_mesh](https://github.com/trixi-framework/HOHQMesh.jl/assets/25242486/1afd159e-e8c4-459f-ba7d-a31057b0c135)